AakaashShroff/ZomatoAPI/README.md

 Running it the first time asks maunal login and stores the cookies for next time so no manual login needed further till cookies expire.

-Luckily, swiggy has the option to order food from website so I am going to proceed with aq swiggy script that orders food for me based on my favourite food from a particular restaurant based on a voice command.
+Luckily, swiggy has the option to order food from website so I am going to proceed with a swiggy script that orders food for me based on my favourite food from a particular restaurant based on a voice command that JARVIS would process and use to place an order.